Hire in Poland

 The sole official language of Poland, as established by the Constitution, is Polish.

-Poland HR at a Glance
+Polish Human Resources at a Glance

 Poland’s Labor Code is the key legal act regulating relations between employers and employees.
 It sets out conditions under which work can be executed in Poland.
 Employment contracts cannot be less advantageous to the employee than the regulations provided in the Labor Code and any secondary regulations issued thereto.